 QUALITY REPRESENTATION IN NASSAU & SUFFOLK COUNTIES

-With more than 25 years of experience, the dedicated divorce attorneys who serve clients in Garden City can work toward a positive resolution on your behalf.
+With more than 25 years of experience, the dedicated divorce attorneys who serve clients in Nassau and Suffolk counties can work toward a positive resolution on your behalf.
 They have a wealth of knowledge to help you achieve a fair child support agreement.
 No matter what your situation, the legal team can support your rights and help you seek a positive case resolution.